siddontang/mixer/README.md

 + You can use ```admin upnode``` or ```admin downnode``` commands to up or down specified mysql server.
 + If master was down,  you must use admin command to up it manually.
-+ You must set the mysql replication for yourself, mixer do not care it, maybe will support it later.
++ You must set the mysql replication for yourself, mixer does not care it.

 ### schema